luismiguelsaez/python-dns-to-tls/README.md

 2. I can think in two different implementations

   - DNS proxy as a sidecar for the service that is going to use it, so we can avoid the possibility of the traffict client->proxy to be intercepted
   - A service to be consumed from different services in the infrastructure.
-In that case, as the traffic would be higher, I would implement a caching solution based on Redis, for instance
+In that case, as the traffic would be higher, I would implement a caching solution based on Redis, for instance, which can handle TTL easily

 3. Improvements